telerik/blazor-docs/components/grid/templates.md

 You can use the `Context` attribute of the `<RowTemplate>` tag of the grid to set the name of the context variable.
 Its type is the model type to which the grid is bound.

 >important Using the row template takes functionality away from the grid because it no longer controls its own rendering.
-For example, InCell and Inline editing could not render editors, detail templates will not be available, column resizing and reordering cannot change the data cells anymore, only the headers.
+For example, InCell and Inline editing could not render editors, detail templates will not be available, column resizing and reordering cannot change the data cells anymore, only the headers, and row selection must be implemented by the app ([example](https://feedback.telerik.com/blazor/1463819)).

 >caption Using a row template